Methods

 Returns:

-containing the given value
+An Array containing the given value

-or the same input if it was already an Array
+or the same input if it was already an Array.

 - Type